 GardaWorld to engage with G4S shareholders as takeover battle heats up

-Oct 6 (Reuters) - Canadian security firm GardaWorld, which launched a hostile bid last month for larger rival G4S GFS.L, said on Tuesday it will start engaging with key G4S shareholders this week after the British company repeatedly rejected its offers.
+Oct 6 (Reuters) - Canadian security firm GardaWorld, which launched a hostile bid last month for larger rival G4S GFS.L, said on Tuesday it will begin meeting with key G4S shareholders this week after the British company repeatedly rejected its offers.

-G4S, one of the world's largest private security firm, last month rejected GardaWorld's 190 pence per share offer valuing the London-listed company at 2.97 billion pounds, calling it "unattractive and opportunistic".
+G4S, one of the world's largest private security firm, last week rejected GardaWorld's 190 pence per share offer valuing the London-listed company at 2.97 billion pounds ($3.84 billion), calling it "unattractive and opportunistic".

+GardaWorld said on Tuesday the offer was made "having assessed the many immediate and longer-term risks that are attached to the G4S business."

+The firm offer, made at the end of September, followed an earlier offer last month for the same amount apiece, which was also rejected by G4S.
+The UK-based firm also turned down two prior proposals of 145 pence per share and 153 pence per share each.

 "GardaWorld and BC Partners have a definitive plan to address G4S's pensions issue and take this massive burden off shareholders' shoulders," the private equity-backed Canadian company said in a statement.